SPAIN – Balearic Islands – The Trip

 Climb the long flight of stairs up to the building.
 Free on Sundays.

 Porto Pi lighthouse dates to 1300, the 3rd oldest working lighthouse in the world, after the Tower of Hercules (A Coruña, Galicia) and the Genova Light.
 It marked Palma and promoted it as a trade route.
-The lower part of the torre was originally a signal tower, defending the harbour entrance and signaling the arrival of incoming boats.
-In the 17th century, the upper part was relocated to a close-by safer spot, its height raised in 1613 and since used as a lighthouse.
+The lower part of the torre was originally a signal tower, defending the harbour entrance and signalling the arrival of incoming boats.
+In the 17th century, the upper part was relocated to a nearby safer spot, its height was raised in 1613 and since used as a lighthouse.
 The tower is a square ground plan and the lamp sits on two octagonal bodies 41m above sea level with the reach of its light is twenty-two miles.
-In its interior is a small museum with a permanent exhibit regarding the lighthouses of the island, lighting systems, and maritime signals.
+In its interior is a small museum with a permanent exhibit regarding lighthouses, lighting systems, and maritime signals.

 During the 2nd century, Mallorca criminals used the lighthouses to attract ships to the coast, then looted them when they became shipwrecked.